 The server reads characters from the socket up to a null (\0) byte.
 The resultant string is interpreted as an ASCII number, base 10.

 If the number received in step 1 is non-zero, it is interpreted as the port number of a secondary stream to be used for the stderr.
 A second connection is then created to the specified port on the client's machine.

 A null terminated user name of at most 256 characters is retrieved on the initial socket.

 A null terminated password of at most 16 characters is retrieved on the initial socket.

 A null terminated command to be passed to a shell is retrieved on the initial socket.
 The length of the command is limited by the upper bound on the size of the system's argument list.

-rexecd then validates the user as is done at login time and, if the authentication was successful, changes to the user's home directory, and establishes the user and group protections of the user.
+in.rexecd then validates the user via the pam(3PAM) authentication process, as described under SECURITY below.
+If the authentication was successful, in.rexecd changes to the user's home directory, and establishes the user and group privileges of the user.
 If any of these steps fail the connection is aborted and a diagnostic message is returned.